React State

 ReactDOM.render(<Course />, document.getElementById('root'))

-• Bind the event handler display() to this.
+- Bind the event handler display() to

 class Course extends React.Component {